Our team researches and documents bleeding-edge security concepts and hacking techniques.

 Understanding the Difference Between a Compiler and an Interpreter

 When you write a program in a high-level language like Python or C++, you are using something that makes sense to us as humans, but not to your computer.
-It's similar to speaking a language ...
+It's similar to speaking a ...

 Attacks You Should Know About: Cross-Origin Resource Sharing